Toward Falsifying Causal Graphs Using a Permutation-Based Test: A baseline for violations of local Markov conditions

+Motivated by a very skeptical view whether the user specified graph is related to the observed independence structure at all, we are interested in a baseline that is a \textit{random} draw of a set of conditional independence statements.
+For example, consider the dependence structure of microsvervices in a distributed system, where multiple effects can lead to violations of independence statements on observed data (\figref{fig:examplefig}).

-In general there can be different reasons why the pattern of observed conditional independences appears unrelated to $\Ggiven$.
-On the one hand, the domain `expert' who provided $\Ggiven$ may have messed up causal links and directions entirely.
-But even if all the links of $\Ggiven$ are correct, additional confounding and violations of faithfulness can mess up the independence structure nevertheless.
-In both cases, DAG and independences appear random {\it relative to each other} regardless of whether we think the DAG or the pattern of independences (the `dual view') to be random.
+\looseness=-1In general, there can be different reasons why the pattern of observed conditional independences appears unrelated to $\Ggiven$.
+On the one hand, the domain expert who provided $\Ggiven$ may have messed up causal links and directions entirely.
+But even if all the links of $\Ggiven$ are correct, additional confounding and violations of faithfulness\footnote{Note, that while faithfulness violations cannot lead to CI violations for $\Ggiven$, it can make a random set of CI statements equally data consistent.} can mess up the independence structure.
+In both cases, DAG and independences appear random {\it relative to each other} regardless of whether we think the DAG or the pattern of independences to be random.
+Our experiments show that `better than random' is a surprisingly high bar, and both domain experts and causal discovery algorithms fail to meet it in many settings.